yuxli066/WalmartSDETProject/README.md

 * Write UI tests for all the screens (countries list and country detail) to check proper functionality.
 * Bonus points: Write UI tests for the search functionality.

-# Acceptance criteria:
-* A minimum of 80% test coverage is expected.
-Bonus points for 90%+ coverage.

 # Solution:

 I implemented UI automation tests to: